mhedgpeth/mhedgpeth.github.io/_posts/2014-11-17-assumption-of-agreement.md

 I was eating dinner at my church on a Wednesday night with other members, and one member starts talking about how evil Wendy Davis is and how Obama has ruined everything.
 I sat there quietly as the whole table seemed to being railing on how dumb the Democrats were and how the world was going to end because of them.

-What’s the common thread?<!--more--> It’s what I call the
+What's the common thread?<!--more--> It's what I call the

 [Chris Dikes Assumption of Agreement Hypothesis](http://www.chrisdikes.com/2013/05/30/the-ever-changing-idea-of-god/).
 From his post:

-> One common thread I’ve found is this:  people want, sometimes even insist, for you to agree with them and what they think about God/religion.
+> One common thread I've found is this:  people want, sometimes even insist, for you to agree with them and what they think about God/religion.
 Divergence of opinion and differing ideas are seen as a threat.
 >
-> I don’t get that.
+> I don't get that.

 Well said, Chris.
-I don’t get it, either.
+I don't get it, either.
 I think this extends to politics and lifestyle, as well.
 We all assume that everyone in our group will think of us as being intelligent and on the right path.
-Anyone who thinks we’re not on the right path is obviously a threat to that and must be silenced.
+Anyone who thinks we're not on the right path is obviously a threat to that and must be silenced.

-If we want to grow, influence others, and sharpen our thinking we need to grow past this. **Disagreement isn’t a threat**.
-[Everyone doesn’t have to agree with us](/life-is-art/).
-In fact, if we’re truly honest with ourselves, **_people who disagree with us are much more effective at changing our perspective when we let them._** We can never get there if we’re not open to the assumption that there are pleasant people with whom we have a lot in common that fundamentally disagree with some of our religious, political, or cultural views.
+If we want to grow, influence others, and sharpen our thinking we need to grow past this. **Disagreement isn't a threat**.
+[Everyone doesn't have to agree with us](/life-is-art/).
+In fact, if we're truly honest with ourselves, **_people who disagree with us are much more effective at changing our perspective when we let them._** We can never get there if we're not open to the assumption that there are pleasant people with whom we have a lot in common that fundamentally disagree with some of our religious, political, or cultural views.